-During a student’s transition from middle school to high school, does communication between his or her parents and schools really have any effect on his or her well-being?
+During a student’s transition from middle school to high school, does communication between their parents and schools really have any effect on their well-being?
 Researchers found that when parents communicate with both middle and high school staff, and the staff between the two schools communicate with each other, middle school students start high school enrolled in higher level math courses.
 They also found that when these communication levels are high, achievement gaps shrink between native and non-native English speakers and between low- and higher-income students.
 The results suggest that better communication between parents, teachers, and schools may help overcome disparities in income and language among students. —Erica Lee

 How to Promote Healthy Choices

 "The Biobehavioral Model of Persuasion: Generating Challenge Appraisals to Promote Health"

 How can we encourage people to make changes in their lives that promote better health?
 The authors of this study tested the effects of different kinds of health messages on undergraduate students.
 They found that challenging messages, which urge a particular course of action, persuaded people to undertake positive change most effectively, whereas threatening messages, which promote fear, led the participants to avoid changes to their beliefs or behavior. —Aaron Shaw